Curating Resources to Support Economic Mobility

 “We’re a small community, and the chamber only has two and a half staff members, so we went out and found the resources we already have in the community and put them all in one place,” said chamber CEO Monica Holdaway.

-The chamber will launch a new webpage that curates links to various services that can assist rural workers by addressing barriers to workforce participation and upward mobility.
-These will include state and local services related to housing, childcare, mobility, food resources, employment services and more.
+Also on the page is a centralized online resource hub that curates links to various services that can assist rural workers by addressing barriers to workforce participation and upward mobility.
+Resources include state and local services related to housing, childcare, mobility, food resources, employment services and more.

-The chamber will track the utilization of the new resource webpage, as well as the number of power skills training digital badges issued.
+The chamber continues to track the utilization of the new resource webpage, as well as the number of power skills training digital badges issued.